How To Directory

 The President will lead the AGM (or if they aren’t there, you can elect someone else to do it).

-The Committee members can report on what they’ve been up to over the past year, and the Treasurer must report on the state of the group’s finances and this must be uploaded on the groups' groups hub page.
+The Committee members can report on what they’ve been up to over the past year, and the Treasurer must report on the Club or Society's finances and this will need to be uploaded on the Club or Society's Groups Hub page in advance of the AGM deadline too.

-Someone, usually the Secretary/Vie-President, will need to keep a record of that is decided at the meeting.
+Someone, usually the Secretary/Vice-President, will need to keep a record of that is decided at the meeting.
 This should be sent to everyone after the meeting so they can see what happened.

 How do we elect the Committee?

 The Committee are chosen by an election, and any student who is a Full Member of your Club or Society can stand in the election.
-Staff/Non-student/alumni that are associate members of SUSU and the group may attend the AGM and raise points at the chair's discretion, but may not vote or run.
+Staff/Non-student/alumni that are associate members of SUSU may attend the AGM and raise points at the chair's discretion, but may not vote or run for any role.

-For each position, you also have to have a candidate called “Re-Open Nominations”, which is a way for students to say they don’t want any of the actual candidates to be elected.
+For each position, you also have to have a candidate called “Re-Open Nominations” (RON), which is a way for students to say they don’t want any of the actual candidates to be elected.
 If Re-Open Nominations gets elected, you run the election again.

 The election should be run by a secret ballot, where members have a piece of paper (a ballot paper) for each position and choose one candidate from a list.
-The ballot paper mustn’t include anything that could identify the person who votes using it.
+The ballot paper mustn’t include anything that could identify the person who is voting.

 You can print off ballot papers in advance of the meeting if you like, or you can just pass round pieces of paper at the meeting and members can write down the name of the candidate they want to be elected.
-If you wish to vote by show of hands (i.e. heads down, hands up) you will need an independent person present to undertake any count.
+If you wish to vote by show of hands (i.e. heads down, hands up) you will need an independent person (not a member of your Club or Society) present to undertake any count.

-Every student who’s a full member of your group can vote (but if you have any non-student members, they can’t vote).
+Every student who is a full member of your group can vote (but if you have any non-student members, they can’t vote).
 You can only vote if you’re present at the meeting – you can’t ask someone else to vote on your behalf.
-The Chair only votes if there’s a tie.
+The Chair only votes if there is a tie.

 Every student member can vote in every election, even if they’re running for a position.